You can listen to the story here

 Why are you weeping?
 For whom are you looking?”
 She supposed it was the gardener, so she said, “Please, if you’re the one who carried Jesus away, tell me where you’ve laid the body and I will take it away.”
 Jesus said to her, “Mary!”

 If only, all those we have lost and will loose could appear to us and comfort us in our grief.
 The followers of Jesus were bereft.
 Their beloved Jesus had been taken from them, tortured, and executed by their enemies.They had placed all their hopes and dreams in Jesus.
 Jesus had taught them a whole new way of being in the world.
-Jesus had lived in such a way, taught so challengingly, loved so fully, that in Jesus they had seen an image of God that turned their whole lives upside down.
-Jesus way of seeking justice not through violence but through justice opened them to new possibilities, they had dared to dream, they had hope in the face of oppression.They had been willing to follow Jesus into battle, but when Jesus had insisted on living what he preached, most of them had fled in fear, and the horrible truth of their abandoning him, the reality of their failure was more than they could bear.
+Jesus had lived in such a way, taught so challengingly, loved so fully, that in Jesus they had seen an image of God which turned their whole lives upside down.
+Jesus’ way of seeking peace, not through violence but through justice, opened them to new possibilities.
+They had dared to dream.They had hope in the face of oppression.They had been willing to follow Jesus into battle.
+But when Jesus had insisted on living what he preached, most of them had fled in fear, and the horrible truth of their abandoning him, the reality of their failure was more than they could bear.

 I wonder.
 I wonder.
 People do wonder you know.
 That’s how people are.
 Questions.
 Questions.
 Questions.
 What’s going on?
 What are we going to do?
 Words.
 Words.
 Words.
 For Anna’s grieving loved ones it was, “I am the resurrection and the life.
 Those who believe in me even though they die, will live.”
 Words familiar words, designed to help us to make meaning.